 The bill amends Minnesota Statutes 2024, section 171.24, to enhance penalties and establish minimum fines for repeat violations of driving without a valid license.
 It introduces new provisions that classify certain violations as gross misdemeanors, particularly if they involve a collision resulting in substantial bodily harm or death, or if the violation occurs within ten years of prior convictions.
-The bill also clarifies the responsibilities for prosecution of both misdemeanor and gross misdemeanor violations, ensuring that the same authority handles both types of offenses.
+The bill also clarifies the definition of "qualified violation" and specifies the responsibilities for prosecuting both misdemeanor and gross misdemeanor violations.

 Additionally, the bill modifies the sufficiency of notice regarding revocation, suspension, cancellation, or disqualification of driving privileges, stating that notice is adequate if personally served or mailed to the last known address.
-It removes the requirement for individuals to notify the Department of Public Safety of address changes as a defense against notice sufficiency.
-The changes are set to take effect on August 1, 2025, and will apply to offenses committed on or after that date.
+It removes the requirement for the notice to be sent to the Department of Public Safety and establishes that the new provisions will take effect on August 1, 2025, applying to offenses committed on or after that date.

 1st Engrossment: 171.24